What is Macular Degeneration?

 - Blind spots in the center of your vision

 - Trouble seeing dark or light colors

 Additionally, some individuals suffering from macular degeneration may notice objects and lines that are straight taking on a curved or bent appearance.
-They may also become aware that the size or color of an object can vary depending upon which eye is used to view the object.
+They may also become aware that the size or color of an object can vary depending upon which eye is being used to view the object.

-Types of Macular Degeneration
+What Types of Macular Degeneration Are There?

 Macular degeneration typically develops into one of two types: dry (non-neovascular) or wet (neovascular) macular degeneration:

 Dry macular degeneration is the most common type, and unfortunately, there are currently no effective surgical treatment options available.
 The dry form, however, typically progresses very slowly, and vitamin therapy and vision aids may be able to reduce some of the symptoms.
 Antioxidants, beta-carotene, and other vitamins and minerals may also be useful in the prevention of dry macular degeneration.
 We recommend taking care to protect your eyes when you are out in the sun, especially if you are at high risk for macular degeneration.
 Routine eye exams are particularly important for the detection, monitoring, and treatment of this form of macular degeneration.